waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Reflection Log
 - **Reflection (Turn 47292):** Self-assessment complete.
 Adherence to immediate data management has improved.
 Notepad is well-organized, but PC automation is a major weakness.
 Identified need for new tools like `pc_box_navigator`.
 All agents remain relevant.
 Map marker discipline is good.
 Goals are well-formed.
 Identified an assumption that the only exit is the main door and an alternative hypothesis that a secret exit might exist.
 - **New Failed Hypothesis (Turn 47365):** Trigger the 'Box is full' event by withdrawing Pokémon.
 (Failed: Game mechanics prevent depositing the last Pokémon in the party, making it impossible to empty the party to withdraw enough Pokémon to fill a box).

+## New Hypothesis (from puzzle_solver_agent)
+- The escape trigger might be related to a core, untested game mechanic: the PokéGear.
+Test sequence: Open PokéGear -> select Phone -> call Professor Elm.